-The low band has a shelf characteristic, the cutoff frequency is 80Hz.
+The low band has a shelf characteristic; the cutoff frequency is 80Hz.
 You can cut or boost in a range from -12 to +12 dB.
 In addition, a high-pass filter at 80 Hz is available.

-Here you determine how much the mid band should be boosted or cut ($MID\downarrow$ -mode).
+Here you determine how much the mid band should be boosted or cut (MID↓-mode).
 You have a control range from -12 to +12 dB.
-By pressing the controller while holding the MORE button you change to the MID.
+By pressing the control you change to the MID↑ mode.
 Now you can set the desired frequency (see also under FREQ).

-HIGH
+HIGH Like the low-band, the hi band also has a shelf characteristic with a cutoff frequency at 12 kHz.

-Like the low-band, the hi band also has a shelf-characteristic with a cutoff frequency at 12 kHz.
 Again, you have a control range from -12 to +12 dB and a low pass filter at 12 kHz.